WE ARE ALL GENDER DIVERSITY: 'GENDER EXPRESSION' HUMAN RIGHTS PROTECTIONS IN EDUCATION

 Co-PI, Education Dean's Research Endowment (2019-2020)

-Internal action research project underway in the Faculty of Education at Queen's on the proactive support of transgender and/or gender non-conforming teacher candidates.
+Action research project underway in the Faculty of Education at Queen's on the proactive support of transgender and/or gender non-conforming teacher candidates.
+With Co-PI Dr. Michelle Searle and RAs Kel Martin, Natalie Lefebvre and Sofia Melendez.

 Airton, L., & Koecher, A. (2019).
 How to hit a moving target: Thirty-five years of gender and sexual diversity in teacher education.
 Teaching and Teacher Education, 80, 190-204.